 Dependent care center.
-You can count care provided outside your home by a dependent care center if the center complies with all applicable state and local regulations.
+You can count care provided outside your home by a dependent care center if the center complies with all state and local regulations that apply to such centers.
 A dependent care center is a place that provides care for more than six persons (other than persons who live there) and receives a fee, payment, or grant for providing services for any of those persons, even if the center is not run for profit.